probcomp/Circuits.jl/README.md

 There is not currently much documentation, but `setup.md` outlines the high-level concepts in a (slightly outdated) way.
 This library is under development and subject to rapid changes.

+See also the `SpikingCircuits.jl` library, which defines the `Spiking` hardware target, the primitive values/components for this target, and a spiking neural network simulator.